Video Link: https://vimeo.com/285652659

 For all of these reasons, you can see why the pineal gland is essential and needs to be given the same care and attention as any other part of your body and mind.
 Here are a few suggestions to do just that:

 - Meditate.
 Meditation boosts bio-electric energy, and this has a direct effect on the pineal gland.
-The gland is susceptible to light and dark signals,
+The gland is susceptible to light and dark signals, and regular meditation practice will allow you to guide this energy directly into the gland.

 - Sunshine.
 There is no better source of light than natural sunlight.
 When exposed to light, the pineal gland gets active and kicks out serotonin, which ramps up your energy levels and elevates your mood.
 Sunlight also makes the body produce vitamin D, which plays a critical role in the pineal gland's function.
 Without sufficient vitamin D levels, calcium doesn't become bioavailable and will calcify tissue….including the pineal gland.
 To prevent this nightmare, make sure your vitamin D levels are adequate by getting out in the sun for 10-15 minutes and supplementing with vitamin D.